POL - 30.01.14 Special Events

 19.1.2.1 Professional Liability Insurance.
 Coverage protects the organizer and the University from claims based on professional negligence.
 Insurance must provide a minimum of $1,000,000 coverage for each student.

 19.1.2.2 General Liability.
-Coverage protects the organizers and the University from claims by participants and third parties who are injured or suffer a loss or damaged property.
-Insurance must be at a minimum of $1,000,000 coverage for each incident.
+Coverage protects the organizers and the University from claims by participants and third parties who are injured or suffer a loss of or damaged property.
+Insurance must be at a minimum of $1,000,000 cover for each incident.

 19.1.2.3 In addition, the University and the State of North Carolina should be named as an additional insured on each of the above policies and a copy of the Certificate of Insurance provided to the department sponsoring your camp.